martenjacobs/py-otgw-mqtt/README.md

 This package allows for communication between an OpenTherm Gateway, running the [firmware by Schelte Bron](http://otgw.tclcode.com/) and an MQTT service.
 It was tested using [Home Assistant](http://www.home-assistant.io)'s built-in MQTT broker.

 ## Supported OTGW gateway communication protocols
-Currently, only direct serial communication is supported, but implementing further types is pretty easy.
+Currently, only direct serial and TCP communication are supported, but implementing further types is pretty easy.
 I'm open to pull requests.
+> NOTE: TCP connections are, as yet, untested.
+Please open an issue if you're experiencing difficulties.

 ## Supported MQTT brokers
 The MQTT client used is [paho](https://www.eclipse.org/paho/).
 It's one of the most widely-used MQTT clients for Python, so it should work on most brokers.
 If you're having problems with a certain type, please open an issue or send me a pull request with a fix.